DockBoss/Execution-API-Spec/notes/basic-contracts.md

+Basic contracts that I used for some tests.
-Disclamer -- I did not make these contracts except for ORIGIN and chainId
+Disclamer -- I did not write these contracts except for ORIGIN and chainId

 # chain id (use it)